ryanchuah/chatbot-builder-from-tree/README.md

 ### Generated Dialogflow Agent Notes
 Some useful notes about your agent
 1. All intents that end with *...- Initial* (except the Welcome Intent) requires your to manually enter training phrases in the DialogFlow console.
+These training phrases correspond to the intent's input context.
+E.g. if the input context is "contact-name", the training phrases might include *"the contact name is **Ryan*"**, *"his name is **John**"* etc.

 ## Author
 * [Ryan Chuah](https://github.com/ryanchuah/)